 “That was one of the best throws I’ve made,” Burrow said at the media availability after the Texas game.
 “I was pretty proud of myself, I’m not going to lie.”

 Burrow is a quirky guy who loves cartoons.
 He often wears clothes depicting SpongeBob Squarepants and the Looney Tunes, but when the lights are brightest on a Saturday nothing seems to faze him.
-And it was that night in Austin where the nation saw it at first glance.
+He’s your typical alpha.
+And it was that night in Austin where the nation saw that at first glance.

-“[Texas] was bringing zero, so I knew they were blitzing one more than we could block,” he noted.
+“[Texas] was bringing zero, so I knew they were blitzing one more than we could block,” Burrow said when describing the 3rd-and-17 play.
 “They had a spy on me in the middle.
 So I knew that if I bought time my guys were going to be open.
 I was able to buy just enough time for Justin [Jefferson] to get open for me over the middle.”